madawei2699/madawei2699/README.md

 My current work explores the same pattern across different domains:

 * [MyInvestPilot](https://www.myinvestpilot.com): an AI-native investment operating system where strategies are modeled as composable primitives, backtests become observation panels, and decisions can be tracked, explained, and improved.
-* [MinePilot](https://www.myminepilot.com): Minecraft build blueprints, schematics, materials, and layer guides — powered by CraftDAG.
+* [CraftDAG](https://github.com/i365dev/CraftDAG): An agent-friendly Minecraft construction compiler: ComponentPlan DSL → CraftDAG IR → VoxelPlan → validation, materials, layers, and schematic export.

 > Human-friendly UI is not enough in the agent era.
 Software also needs agent-friendly workflows.